 The Races and the Fair paved the way for the creation of five additional events hosted by MRAS:

 In 2014 the Alberta Agriculture and Rural Development implemented a new recognition program for agricultural societies that have been incorporated for 100 years or more.
-In 2015, MRAS proudly accepted this award of distinction at the Alberta Association of Agricultural Societies (AAAS) annual convention in Edmonton.
+In 2015, MRAS proudly accepted this award of distinction at the Alberta Association of Agricultural Societies (AAAS) annual convention in Edmonton, and in 2019 were nominated for The Chamber of Commerce Business of Distinction award for Community Event.

 This short account cannot capture the proud heritage and community spirit MRAS has provided to generations of families in Southern Alberta.
 We invite you to visit us and experience Western Hospitality at its finest.